 One of the tallest buildings in Europe can be found in London.
-So do you know all the facts about The Shard?

 The Shard is not different.

 In this post, You’ll discover the ultimate list of facts about The Shard, a building that dominates the London skyline and has become one of its most famous attractions.

 1. What was The Shard?

 The Shard also referred to as the “Shard of Glass,” the “Shard London Tower” or the “London Bridge Tower,” is a supertall skyscraper in London.